hymnis/dsul-python/README.md

 ## Daemon
-This part handles communication with the hardware (serial connection) and allows clients to send commands (TCP IPC connection).
+This part handles communication with the hardware (serial connection) and allows clients to send commands (via IPC connection).

+As module: `python -m dsul.daemon [arguments]`
+As package: `dsul-daemon [arguments]`

 ### Options